PCMDI/pcmdi.github.io/staff/Xie/index.md

 ## Research Highlights

-* Co-Leading the effort to develop atmospheric modeling component of the DOE Accelerated Climate Modeling for Energy (ACME).
+* Co-led the development of the DOE E3SM atmosphere model version 1 (EAMv1)

-* Leading/co-leading the effort to develop climate modeling testbeds as well as critical observational data products and analysis tools for climate model evaluation and development.
+* Leading/co-leading the effort to develop climate modeling testbeds (e.g., CAPT) as well as critical observational data products (e.g., the large-scale forcing and ARM Best Estimate (ARMBE data) and analysis tools (e.g. ARM diagnostic package and radar simulator) for climate model evaluation and development.

 * Made significant contributions to the development of the second generation of Chinese medium-range weather forecast model (1993).
 The work received the first place award of the Chinese Meteorological Administration (CMA) Science and Technology Award in 1994, the most prestigious award in CMA.